-B) The student, in consultation with the examiner, selects two scholarly books (one may be an annual compilation of issues of a journal) about French or Hispanic (depending on the student’s MA specialization) literature, linguistics, critical theory, or pedagogy, written in the language to be tested.
+B) The student, in consultation with the examiner, selects two scholarly books (one may be an annual compilation of issues of a journal) about Hispanic (depending on the student’s MA specialization) literature, linguistics, critical theory, or pedagogy, written in the language to be tested.
 The student supplies both books, which must meet with the approval of the examiner.

 C) Within three weeks of having selected the approved books, the examiner administers a two-hour translation exam.
 The examiner chooses a set of pages from the books and asks the student to provide a written translation of the text into English.
 The student may use dictionaries during the exam.